Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/boolean-arrays.md

 though the *expression* `(a > 0) & (a % 2 == 1)` depends on `a`, the resulting
-*array itself* does not---it is just an array of booleans. **Boolean array indexing, as with [all other types of indexing](../intro.md), does not depend on the values of the array, only in the positions of its elements.**
+*array itself* does not---it is just an array of booleans. **Boolean array indexing, as with [all other types of indexing](../intro.md), does not depend on the values of the array, only on the positions of its elements.**

 This distinction might feel overly pedantic, but it matters once you realize that a mask created with one array can be used on another array, so long as it